 CRM solutions can automate many tasks in your marketing department.
 This saves time and makes your marketing efforts much more efficient.

-There’s a variety of CRM solutions and all of them may help your business, turning around your Return on Investment (ROI)… or turn out to be a redundant expense.
+There’s a variety of solutions out there.
+They may help your business, turning around your Return on Investment (ROI)… or turn out to be a redundant expense.
 That’s why you need to choose wisely.

 If you have a small business and you’re just starting with CRM, perhaps a simpler and cheaper solution is better for you.
 If you’re running a large size corporation, a product that’s scalable and has extra features will pay off in the long run.